Ilha Grande is one of Brazil’s most popular island getaways because it is easily one of the most spectacular and pristine destinations in the country.

 ** 2nd Best Hike ** Lopes Mendes T-10 – 3 Hours Hiking Or 15 Minute Boat Ride – Easy

 The Lopes Mendes (marked as T-10) is one of the less challenging hiking trails on Ilha Grande that takes 3 hours to hike or you can get a boat from the main city center that will take 10-15 minutes.
 Some people boat there and hike back or vice versa.
-This hike takes to one of the best beaches in all of Brazil called Praia Lopes Mendes.
+This hike takes you to one of the best beaches in all of Brazil called Praia Lopes Mendes.

 There is no need for a guide while hiking the Lopes Mendes trail on Ilha Grande, it starts out walking along the beach where you will have to cross a little stream so be pair pared to take your off to cross.
 After that the hiking path takes you through the forest passing other amazing beaches like Praia das Palmas and Praia dos Mangues ending at the white sand beach of Lopes Mendes.